-I’ve been working remotely for over three years.
+I’ve been working remotely for years.
 As in, I work from various places which aren’t an office.

 In that time I’ve learned some habits that work for me and some remote working habits that don’t.